Raheem Sterling is one of the world's best players, says former Liverpool and England team-mate Daniel Sturridge

 "We didn't achieve what we wanted to achieve back then (at Euro 2016) but the squad has shown a lot of growth since then," Sturridge said.

-"Getting to a semi-final of a World Cup was a step in the right direction and they were unfortunate not to make the finals then.
+"Getting to a semi-final of a World Cup was a step in the right direction and they were unfortunate not to make the final then.

 "But you look at the talent we have in the squad and I can't speak highly enough of the whole side.